harsh1399/AutoQuote/README.md

 #### To run the mapping code with a csv file -

 mapping.py is a standalone file.
-It has a function "get_product_recommendations" that takes csv input file.
+It has a function "get_product_recommendations" that takes csv input file and returns top 10 product recommendations for each requests item.
 The request items from the csv needs to be converted into a list after which it can be used to get recommendations.

 ```
 def get_product_recommendations(input_file,k=20):